I am interested in many different subjects, love trivia and write on what ever sparks my interest.

 3. The Blue Mountains Botanic Garden—Mount Tomah, Bells

 There are various options for spending your time with a number of self-guided tours available, as well as guided tours and mobility scooters handily available for hire for the less mobile.
 There is a restaurant and visitors centre as well as accommodation.
 The Jungle Lodge is situated on Royal Botanic Gardens & Domain Trust land, adjacent to the Blue Mountains Botanic Garden.
-The integration of accommodation into the Botanic gardens experience is a unique feature at Mount Tomah and not present at the other Botanic Gardens in Sydney.
+The integration of accommodation into the experience of the botanic garden is a unique feature at Mount Tomah and not present at the other Botanic Gardens in Sydney.
 This makes it particularly suited to those who chose the picturesque location as a wedding venue or function location.

 Opening Hours: 9 am - 5.30 pm Monday - Friday, 9.30 am - 5.30 pm Weekends and Public Holidays - except for Christmas Day